 Decide on your leather policy

 Some vegetarians eschew leather, while others do not conflate what they eat and what they wear.
 Early on, decide whether you see avoiding leather as part of your vegetarianism.
-If you choose to avoid it, do some research into alternative sources for leather-free shoes, wallets, belts etc. A few good sources to check: Payless, Moo Shoes, Vegan Chic and Alternative Outfitters.
+If you choose to avoid it, do some research into alternative sources for leather-free shoes, wallets, belts etc. A few good sources to check: Moo Shoes and Vegan Chic.

 Spare your pets